-Whether perched on platform in a salt marsh or flying above the shallow water of estuaries, lakes and bays, the Osprey is a migrating bird of prey.
-With their long, rectangular wings with a slight backward crook and brown wrists, the Osprey is easily identified as it soars overhead looking for fish.
+Whether perched on platform in a salt marsh or flying above the shallow water of estuaries, lakes and bays, the Osprey is a well-known migrating bird of prey in the Northeast.
+With their long, rectangular wings with a slight backward crook and brown wrists, it is easy to identify an Osprey as it soars overhead looking for fish.

 NESTS: Ospreys will nest on almost any elevated nest site near water, including light poles, trees, and especially nesting platforms.
 A pair will return to the same nest year after year, adding to the structure each year until is reaches enormous proportions.